yuto-moriizumi/hoi4-ls/converter/src/convert/prompt.md

 }
 ```

-While it is simillar to object rule, array children doesn't have `=` symbol.
+While it is simillar to Object rule, array children doesn't have `=` symbol.

 This is converted to

 ```